wwangvodafone/spring_highchart/README.md

 # spring_highchart
-This is a project about spring.boot and highchart
+This is a project about spring.boot and highcharts

 You can use localhost:8080/ai_score.html to test the GET and localhost:8080/ai_score_post.html to test the POST